Vishyyvishal/FlixApp/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
-This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.
+📝 `UNIT 2 OVERVIEW:`

+In this unit you'll learn how to build a Detail View, an extremely common feature found in almost every app.
+A Detail View allows users to get more "details" about something in your app, usually by tapping on an item in a list to reveal a new "screen" which slides in from the right.
+We'll use this design pattern to extend our Flicks app so users can get more info about particular movies.

+We'll also explore tab bars, another type of navigation, and try our hand with collection views to achieve a grid layout of movie cells.
+We'll continue to extend our Tumblr app as well adding a detail view.
+For an extra challenge, add section headers to your table view and leverage a pinch gesture recognizer to allow users to zoom in on an image.

 ---

 ## Flix Part 1

 ### User Stories
-`TODO://` In the **User Stories section below**, add an `x` in the `-[ ]` like this `- [x]` for any user story you complete. (🚫 Remove this paragraph after checking off completed user stories)

-#### REQUIRED (10pts)
-- [ ] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
-- [ ] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
-- [ ] (3pts) User can view the movie poster image for each movie.
+- [x] (3pts) User can view the movie poster image for each movie.

 #### BONUS
 - [ ] (2pt) User can view the app on various device sizes and orientations.